winitzki/scall/tutorial/programming_dhall.md

 ```

 Similarly to what we did in the previous section,  we will now implement `zip` for the functor `C` assuming the bifunctor `F` has evidence of certain typeclasses.
 In the previous section, we  defined the typeclasses `Applicative1`, `Applicative2`, and `BizipP` and used them to compute an `Applicative` evidence for greatest fixpoints.
-It turns out that for least fixpoints, `Applicative2` cannot be used, but both `Applicative1` and `BizipP` are needed.
+It turns out that for least fixpoints, `Applicative2` cannot be used, but both `Applicative1` and `BizipP` are helpful.

+#### Implementation via Church encoding

-First, we show how to   define `Applicative` for `C`   by writing code directly in the Church encoding.
+If we assume an `Applicative1` evidence for the structure bifunctor `F`, we can  derive an `Applicative` evidence for `C`   by writing code directly in the Church encoding.

-One trick here is to note that the Church encoding type resembles the continuation monad:
+One trick  is to note that the Church encoding type resembles the continuation monad:

 `(F a r → r) → r = Continuation r (F a r)`